GeWu-Lab/Certifiable-Robust-Multi-modal-Training/README.md

 <pre><code>
 @inproceedings{yang2024Quantifying,
-  title={Quantifying and Enhancing Multi-modal Robustness with Modality Preference}, author={Zequn Yang and Wei, Yake and Ce Liang and Hu, Di}, booktitle={The Twelfth International Conference on Learning Representations}, year={2024}
+  title={Quantifying and Enhancing Multi-modal Robustness with Modality Preference}, author={Yang, Zequn and Wei, Yake and Liang, Ce and Hu, Di}, booktitle={The Twelfth International Conference on Learning Representations}, year={2024}
 }